vilnytskyy/cs-ed-cohort-3-summer-2022/daily/5/readme.md

 * Reverser.java
 * Binsearch.java

-You are encouraged to peruse all four, then code as many as you can.
+You are encouraged to peruse all four, then code as many as you can, starting with the simplest.
+(Which may be fib, if you just want to redo what was shown in lecture.)

 _YOUR CODING MISSION:_